biplobmanna/water_level_sensor/README.md

 * Visit this [website](https://www.modmypi.com/blog/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi) to setup the Pi and the sensor.
 * Setup the resistors and other connections according to the schematic provided in the [website](https://www.modmypi.com/blog/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi).
 Keep the _**resistors connection the same**_, only change the **TRIG, ECHO** pins connection as per the information below.
 * Since, there are 2 HC-SR04 sensors required for this project, connect the **Pins** as per the following:
-	* For the 1st sensor, which will be connected to the main tank, connect:
+	* For the 1st sensor, which will be connected to the main tank, connect to GPIO numbers:
 		* `TRIG = 23`
 		* `ECHO = 24`
 	* For the 2nd sensor, which will be connected to the underground sump, connect: